A Gazetteer for the United States and Canada

 America-the-Beautiful Quarter Series:

-The quarter for Harpers Ferry National Historical Park (located at Harpers Ferry, WV) will be issued in 2016.
-It will be the third coin issued in 2016 and the 33rd coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for Harpers Ferry National Historical Park (located at Harpers Ferry, WV) was issued in 2016, the third coin issued in 2016 and the 33rd coin (of 56) in the America-the-Beautiful Quarter series.